types of octopus

 Fun Fact: The common octopus is an intelligent creature that can solve problems.
 Moreover, scientists consider it an expert explorer.

-These octopuses live in the tropical and temperate depths of the world's oceans and live only for 1-2 years.
 Their soft body enables them to fit through tight spaces, protecting them from predators and giving them access to more habitats.
 Additionally, they can change skin color and texture, allowing them to blend in with their surroundings.

 3. Dumbo Octopus (Grimpoteuthis)